John Andrew Tennant Mortlock: Other interests

 Tennant was a member of the Adelaide Club.

 He raced greyhounds and owned racehorses.

 He was a keen yachtsman, owner of motor yacht Martindale.

 He was an amateur film-maker.

 He had a home in Avenue road, Millswood, where he cultivated orchids.

 He was a regular worshipper at the St. Peter's Anglican Church, Mintaro.

 He was an enthusiast for fine wine, to his detriment.

 Benefaction

 In 1926 Mortlock donated £2,000 to the Waite Agricultural Research Institute, now part of the University of Adelaide.
 In 1936 he and his mother gave a further £25,000 to establish the Ranson Mortlock Memorial Research Trust for research into soil conservation and pasture regeneration.

 In his will he left over £73,000 to cultural organizations and charities.

-The balance of his estate was divided between the State Library and the Waite Institute.
+The balance of his estate was divided between the State Library and the Waite Institute after his wife's death.

 In 1986 the Mortlock Library of South Australiana was established as part of the State Library of South Australia.

 The Mortlock Wing of the Library was named in recognition of his munificence.